ghi-electronics/duelink-website/static/code/drivers/hmi/button-s-readme.txt

 - Once button "Do It all!" on the program is ready, click on that button.
 - The program will transfer firmware, OTP, driver and test code to DUT automatically.
 It will take about few seconds.
 - At the final step, "Device is running Test()" is shown up in progress bar of program, with green color.
-(1) Every time press the button on DUT: the DUT's status led should one.
+(1) Press the button on DUT: the DUT's status led should off.
-(2) Every time release the button on DUE: the DUT's status led should off.
+(2) Release the button on DUE: the DUT's status led should on.

 The test is PASSED if (1) and (2) are done exactly with those behaviors.